sukykaur/AzureGDPR/DWoverview.md

 ## Compliance Documentation
 The Azure Security and Compliance Blueprint – GDPR Customer Responsibility Matrix lists controller and processor responsibilities for all GDPR articles.
 Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.

-The Azure Security and Compliance Blueprint - GDPR Data Warehouse Control Implementation Matrix provides information on which GDPR articles are addressed by the data warehouse architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.
+The Azure Security and Compliance Blueprint - GDPR Data Warehouse Implementation Matrix provides information on which GDPR articles are addressed by the data warehouse architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.

 ## Guidance and Recommendations
 ### ExpressRoute and VPN